 Every kilometre of road in France has a milestone and the local region has added information for cyclists indicating the distance remaining to the summit and the gradient for the next thousand metres.
 It’s a popular route and there’s a disproportionate amount of brown kit, Ag2r’s team HQ is nearby and many locals can be spotted in team kit.
 Do they sell it cheap?
 Other jerseys labelled “Chazal” are visible, a previous sponsor of the pro team and the frozen meat supplier must be nearby too.

 The top of the Col de Granier arrives soon, a busy restaurant marks the top where drivers and motorcyclists like to stop for a rest.
 The descent’s quick and takes you to villages with the -Entremont suffix, “between mountains”.
 There are fountains to top up your water, useful as there aren’t many later on.
-The Col du Cucheron starts with a firm series of hairpin bends and enough to always make it feel like you’re on a bad day.
+The Col du Cucheron starts with a firm series of hairpin bends and steep enough to always make it feel like you’re on a bad day.
 It’s normally just the gradient so sit back and wait for things to get easier.
 There’s a descent midway to provide some relief.
 The helpful milestones have gone as quietly you’ve crossed into another départment and the authorities haven’t added cycle-friendly markers.
 The descent is nice with a clear river alongside before arriving in St Pierre de Chartreuse.

 The Col de Porte loses some of its Alpine charm, the road feels larger to start with and the top section is through woodland, some shade if you want it on a hot day but you lose the views and it’s harder to know when the top is coming.
 Depending on your destination – see below – you can turn back or carry on for a great descent with wide sweeping bends.